-As of December 31, 2020, the above borrowings were collateralized by certain of our farms with an aggregate net book value of approximately \$.04 billion.
-The weightedaverage interest rate charged on the above borrowings (excluding the impact of debt issuance costs and before any interest patronage, or refunded interest) was 3.95% for each of the years ended December 31, 2020 and 2019.
-In addition, 2019 interest patronage from our Farm Credit Notes Payable (as defined below), which we received and recorded during the three months ended March 31, 2020, resulted in a 20.4% reduction (approximately 98 basis points) to the stated interest rates on such borrowings.
+As of December 31, 2022, the above borrowings were collateralized by certain of our farms with an aggregate net book value of approximately \$.2 billion.
+The weightedaverage interest rate charged on the above borrowings (excluding the impact of debt issuance costs and before any interest patronage, or refunded interest) was 3.77% and 3.72% for the years ended December 31, 2022 and 2021, respectively.
+In addition, 2021 interest patronage from our Farm Credit Notes Payable (as defined below) resulted in a 29.9% reduction (approximately 137 basis points) to the stated interest rates on such borrowings.
 See below under "-Farm Credit Notes Payables-Interest Patronage" for further discussion on interest patronage.

+We generally borrow at a rate of 60% of the value of the underlying agricultural real estate, and, except as noted herein, the amounts borrowed are not generally guaranteed by the Company.
 Our loan agreements generally contain various affirmative and negative covenants, including with respect to liens, indebtedness, mergers, and asset sales, and customary events of default.
 These agreements may also require that we satisfy certain financial covenants at the end of each calendar quarter or year.
 Some of these financial covenants include, but are not limited to, staying below a maximum leverage ratio and maintaining a minimum net worth value, rental-revenue-to-debt ratio, current ratio, and fixed charge coverage ratio.
-As of December 31, 2020, we were in compliance with all covenants applicable to the above borrowings.
+As of December 31, 2022, we were in compliance with all covenants applicable to the above borrowings.